ScaleBio/ScaleRna/docs/scaleBioTools.md

 	- Barcode and read-level metrics

 ## Installation
-These tools are included in the `scaleRna` docker container image; when running the workflow with `-profile docker` (or another container engine, such as _singularity_, _podman_ etc.), they will be automatically available.
+These tools are included in the `scalerna` docker container image; when running the workflow with `-profile docker` (or another container engine, such as _singularity_, _podman_ etc.), they will be automatically available.

  These tools are however currently not available through Conda, so if running without a container system, they need to be installed first.
 A download script to get static pre-compiled binaries for linux (*x86_64*) is included.
 Simply run: